hugocaillard/clearness/app/routes/__posts/01-voting-clarity-smart-contract/06-edit-map-edit-delete-vote.md

 )
 ```

-Regarding the tests, here is at least what we should check:
+On the tests, here is at least what we should check:

 - after calling `vote` a sender can call `unvote`
 - `unvote` returns an error if the sender didn't vote before